mf2012/ex/jenkins/README.md

 2. [x] Configure a Jenkins job to build the Docker image and push it to an AWS ECR repository.

-3. Write CloudFormation templates to create the required infrastructure (e.g. Elastic Beanstalk instance, RDS instance, etc.).
+3. [x] Write CloudFormation templates to create the required infrastructure (e.g. Elastic Beanstalk instance, RDS instance, etc.).

-4. Configure Jenkins to deploy the Docker image to the Elastic Beanstalk instance using the CloudFormation templates.
+4. [x] Configure Jenkins to deploy the Docker image to the Elastic Beanstalk instance using the CloudFormation templates.

+DISCLAIMER: My app is the simple hello world! nodejs app

 # Requirements